fsharp/fslang-design/FSharp-8.0/FS-1134-try-with-in-sequence-expressions.md

 ## Diagnostics

 A big misuse can be relying on throwing and catching exceptions for flow control.
-This compiles and runs fine, but the performance of constant throwing+catching exceptions is orders of maginute lower compared to regular code.
+This compiles and runs fine, but the performance of constant throwing+catching exceptions is orders of magnitude lower compared to regular code.

 ```fsharp
 let rec f () = seq {